How about night and weekend customer service — in person?

 “The government is like a restaurant that closes at dinnertime.”
 Thus spoke a long-retired federal executive, during the early years of the e-government movement.
 Why can’t the government follow the model of a New Jersey diner, open all the time for in person?

-Federal managers realized that offering transactions online would, to some extent, let citizens do things when they wanted or could, and not accorfding to government field office schedules.
+Federal managers realized that offering transactions online would, to some extent, let citizens do things when they wanted or could, and not according to government field office schedules.

 Like it or not, though, in-person appointments remain a part of what the government must offer citizens.
 The IRS, Postal Service, Agriculture Department, Veterans Affairs, Social Security and parts of Homeland Security come to mind.
 Collectively they operate thousands of field locations of widely varying size.
 Dramatically as digital services have grown, demand for the in-person experience won’t go away.